whisthq/whist/main-webserver/analytics/profiler/README.md

 2. What "type" of tasks are we running on our webserver?
 Specifically, are our tasks IO or CPU bound?
 We suspect IO because most of the time is spent doing blocking API calls to AWS.

-Results and more detail can be found [here.](https://docs.google.com/spreadsheets/d/1ykcQvhhCdNhCl0IvZ7LQGtpNFIPMi8BS1Lls3xmZrtk/edit?usp=sharing).
+Results and more detail can be found [here](https://docs.google.com/spreadsheets/d/1ykcQvhhCdNhCl0IvZ7LQGtpNFIPMi8BS1Lls3xmZrtk/edit?usp=sharing).

 To do this yourself, on a multi-core laptop run each of the following on a unique terminal.
+You should close out of as many applications as possible to not waste any CPU resources.

 ```
 docker run -p 6379:6379 --name redis redis